berend/haveibeenpwnd/pypi-description.rst

 Features:
 ---------

+* check if an email was part of a breach
+* check if a password is known from a breach against HaveIBeenPwnd.com
     * does not sent passwords to HaveIBeenPwnd.com
     * does not sent complete password hashes to HaveIBeenPwnd.com
 * zero dependencies except requests (will be removed later)
 * python2 & python3 support
 * tests